openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

   ```

 ## Stream<sup>7+</sup>

-File stream.
+Provides file stream management.
 Before calling a method of the **Stream** class, use the **createStream()** method synchronously or asynchronously to create a **Stream** instance.

 ### close<sup>7+</sup>

 close(): Promise&lt;void&gt;

-Asynchronously closes the stream.
-This API uses a promise to return the result.
+Closes the stream.
+This API uses a promise to return the result asynchronously.

 **System capability**: SystemCapability.FileManagement.File.FileIO